morete/kubevirt-basics-training/content/en/docs/storage/mounting-storage.md

             claimName: cdrom-pvc
 ```

-You can find more Information about the configuration options of Disks in the [Disk API Reference](https://kubevirt.io/api-reference/master/definitions.html#_v1_disk).
-You can find disk examples in the [KubeVirt Storage Documentation](https://kubevirt.io/user-guide/storage/disks_and_volumes/#disks)
+You can find more information about the configuration options of disks in the [Disk API reference](https://kubevirt.io/api-reference/master/definitions.html#_v1_disk).
+You can find disk examples in the [KubeVirt storage documentation](https://kubevirt.io/user-guide/storage/disks_and_volumes/#disks).

 {{% alert title="Note" color="info" %}}
-In contrast to `disks` a `filesystem` reflects changes in the source to the volume inside the VM.
+In contrast to `disks`, a `filesystem` reflects changes in the source to the volume inside the VM.
 However, it is important
-to know that a volume mounted as a filesystem does not allow Live Migration.
+to know that a volume mounted as a filesystem does not allow live migration.
 {{% /alert %}}